 Beetroot – Use fresh plump beetroots to make the idli.

-Others – You will also need salt, mustard seeds, white urad dal, cashew nuts, curry leaves, vegetable oil, and ENO fruit salt.
+Others – You will also need salt, brown mustard seeds, white urad dal, cashew nuts, curry leaves, vegetable oil, and ENO fruit salt.

 You can replace cashew nuts with peanuts too.